 Other symptoms run the gamut.
 They may include nasal congestion, nose bleeds, mouth ulcers, hearing loss, skin lesions, vision problems, numbness, weakness, cough, shortness of breath, fever and unexplained weight loss.

 Treatment options vary among the different types of vasculitis.
 Doctors treat almost all types with a glucocorticoid medication, such as prednisone.
-For certain types of vasculitis, another medication in addition to prednisone is needed.
+For certain types of vasculitis, another medication may need to be added to prednisone.

 “Once we determine the type of vasculitis you have, we look at its severity.
 That helps us gauge how aggressive we need to be with your treatment and what medications to consider,” Dr. Brown says.
 “We also have to consider the side effects.”

 It’s important to note that medications that treat vasculitis suppress the immune system, and they increase your risk of infections.
 You want to consider ways to reduce this risk.

 Here are some of the more commonly used medications.
 However, not every one of them apply to all types of vasculitis or to each individual person.
 In addition, there are other medications that your doctor may prescribe for vasculitis beyond those listed below.

 The side effects that are included below aren’t intended to be complete.
 You should review your treatment plan carefully with your doctor and pharmacist.
 They can help you understand the risks of their medications — and what can be done to monitor for and prevent side effects.

 Prednisone is a glucocorticoid medication (also called a steroid).
 Glucocorticoids are very valuable in the treatment of vasculitis as they have very broad effects on inflammation and are rapidly acting.